Soil Health & Ecosystem Ecology Lab Publications

 - IN PREPARATION -

-Sprunger, C.D., *Martin, T.K., *Mammana, C., and *Mann, M. Soil protein: a key indicator of soil health and nitrogen management.
-To be submitted to Soil Science Society of America Journal (Spring 2022).
+*Naasko, K., *Martin, T.K., *Murray, J. and *Mann, M., Sprunger, C.D.
+Soil protein: a key indicator of soil health and nitrogen management.
+To be submitted to Soil Science Society of America Journal (Spring 2023).

 Sprunger, C.D., *M. Mann, and S.W.
 Culman.
-How do tillage intensity and crop rotational diversity influence aggregate stability on organic farms across the Eastern Corn Belt?
-To be submitted to Organic Agriculture (Summer 2022).
+Tillage intensity and crop rotational diversity drive aggregate stability on organic farms across the Eastern Corn Belt.
+To be submitted to Organic Agriculture (Fall 2022).

 - BOOK CHAPTERS -